Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 Motherhood often activates more than we expect.
 For many women, especially those carrying attachment wounds, relational trauma, or emotional neglect from childhood, parenting doesn’t just involve caring for a child.
 It involves navigating the nervous system imprints of being a daughter.

-From a trauma-informed perspective, parenting can function as a powerful trigger for implicit memory.
-When a child expresses intense need, rejection, anger, or distress, the adult nervous system may react automatically, not only to the present moment, but to earlier relational experiences.
-This is not conscious.
-It is physiological.
+From a trauma-informed perspective, mothering can function as a powerful trigger for implicit memory.
+When your child expresses intense need, rejection, anger, or distress, your adult nervous system may react automatically, not only to the present moment, but to earlier relational experiences.
+This is not conscious, and it is physiological.

 • Irritability or impatience